rskwiat/TECH-3620-FALL-2021/readme.md

 npm start
 ```

 This will start the [metro server](http://localhost:19002/), and allow you to scan the generated QR code on your device using ExpoGo.
+Please make sure you are on the same wifi signals for this to work!

 ## [Managed Projects vs. Non-Managed Projects](https://docs.expo.dev/introduction/managed-vs-bare/)